rackerlabs/rackspace-how-to/content/cloud-servers/prepare-for-high-traffic-events.md

 Use the following steps to scale at the web and app tier:

 - Learn about the _[seed configuration](https://blog.rackspace.com/fundamentals-of-cloud-architecture-the-seed-config-video?cm_mmc=community-_-activation-_-gsg-_-links)_, our architecture recommendation for a scale-ready cloud application.
-- After you have the Seed Config in place, start scaling horizontally by using additional app and web servers.
+- After you have the seed configuration in place, start scaling horizontally by using additional app and web servers.

 #### Scale at the data tier